FlatterKang/Merry-Christmas-Game/README.md

 3. Use "java -jar MerryChristmas.jar" to run the game.
 4. Have a good Christmas eve!
 5. If you have a better idea, welcome to contact me at:njkangshibo@163.com
-6. Powered by 康世博 Nanjing University of Posts and Telecommunication, all Rights Reserved.
+6. Powered by 康世博 at Nanjing University of Posts and Telecommunication, all Rights Reserved.
 Please indicate the source if you want to use it elsewhere.